barry-scott/PythonWinAppPackager/README.rst

 The inclusion of the source code allows users to modify the program, if they so desire.

-win_app_packer support python 3 for both win32 and win64.
+win_app_packer supports python 3 for win64 and starting with 1.1.0
+win32.

 Installation
 ------------